Guest articles by Jennifer Kew

 Sarah, a recent adopter described how much her dog Kai (formerly, Sungchil) had changed since joining her family earlier this year after he was rescued from a dog tonic shop in Daegu, Korea.
 She boasted about how much joy he brought her and her boyfriend.

-Another adopter Hando, attended the event with his two dogs, Allen and Dante.
+Another adopter Hando attended the event with his two dogs, Allen and Dante.
 Allen was rescued from a Korean dog meat farm in Illsan, Korea, and has since settled into his new life in Canada with Hando and his family.

 The event concluded with a powerful march across the park, where participants spoke in unison on behalf of the animals suffering in Korea – they are our friends, our family – not food.

-All photos by Michael Zender
+Photos by Michael Zender

-Jennifer is a Marketing and Communications Professional.
+About the author: Jennifer is a Marketing and Communications Professional.
 She loves animals (especially dogs), design, and travel.
 Jennifer lives in Toronto with her husband Rob and her sweet Korean rescue Kea.